 What are the Four Types of B2B Selling?

-Transactional selling is a frequent sales strategy in which a sales professional searches out prospects, builds a connection, and then attempts to complete a transaction.
+Transactional selling is a frequent business to business sales strategy in which a sales professional searches out prospects, build a connection, and then attempts to complete a transaction.

 Solution selling focuses on the needs of the consumer instead of focusing just on the goods.